numpad/c-engine/doc/ROADMAP.md

 map fade-off transition at edges:
  - draw +1 tile, lower than base tile/sloped, decoration on it?
  - draw +1 tile & stencil test with particles?

+card effects/player enchantments/...:
+> ideally store a completely reproducible game state history which can be queried.
+ - moving in the same direction without turning, for "Speed/Haste/FreeRunning/..." status effect.
+ - waiting (not moving OR/AND not playing any card) for 1 turn, do a charged strike.

 fixme field:
 ------------